 These birds have a loud voice and a distinct warble song ending with a harsh raspy trill that is the most emphasized beat.
 Call notes include a raspy "chek" or "pik" and an elongated "jeet" note, as well as warbling rattles.
 When in large flocks, the calls and songs of these birds can be overwhelming.

 Red-winged blackbirds are highly social and form flocks all year, though during spring and summer the flocks are relatively small.
-After the breeding season, flocks may number millions of birds and may include other blackbirds, grackles, cowbirds and European starlings.
-These are also aggressive birds and are known to mob and chase intruders away from their territory, including hawks, livestock and humans.
-Males have a dominance display posture with wings partly spread, tail splayed and shoulders hunched to show off the color patch prominently.
+After the breeding season, flocks may number millions of birds and may include other blackbirds, grackles, cowbirds, and European starlings.
+These are also aggressive birds and are known to mob and chase intruders away from their territory, including hawks, livestock, and humans.
+Males have a dominance display posture with wings partly spread, tail splayed, and shoulders hunched to show off the color patch prominently.

 These are polygamous birds.
-The female builds a shallow, cup-shaped nest of grasses, moss, weeds, mud and twigs, positioning it on the ground in a slight depression or rut.
-Nests may also be placed in low vegetation but are generally no higher than 12 to 15 feet above the ground.
+The female builds a shallow, cup-shaped nest of grasses, moss, weeds, mud, and twigs, positioning it on the ground in a slight depression or rut.
+Nests may also be placed in low vegetation but are generally no higher than 12-15 feet above the ground.

-The oval-shaped eggs are pale bluish-green and blotched with browns, purples and dark gray near the larger end for camouflage.
-Females will incubate each brood for 11 to 12 days, and the altricial young are fed by the female parent for an additional 10 to 14 days.
-Red-winged blackbirds can produce 2 to 3 broods per year, each of which will contain 3 to 5 eggs.
+The red-winged blackbird's oval-shaped eggs are pale bluish-green and blotched with browns, purples, and dark gray near the larger end for camouflage.
+Females will incubate each brood for 11-12 days, and the helpless young chicks are fed by the female parent for an additional 10-14 days.
+Red-winged blackbirds can produce 2-3 broods per year, each of which will contain 3-5 eggs.

 While these birds are not considered threatened or endangered, they are still subject to a variety of threats.
 Since they are often found in agricultural areas, overspraying of pesticides and herbicides can contaminate their food supply and poison the birds.
 Nests can be destroyed by farm equipment or harvesting as well.